mattdsteele/steele.blue/blog/_posts/2016-09-08-custom-elements-angularjs.markdown

 ---
 layout: post
-title: Building Custom Elements That Work With Angular 1 and 2
+title: Building Custom Elements That Work With AngularJS 1.x and Angular
 ---

 So Web Components!
 They've recently gotten [a lot of love][wcyay], and [a lot of hate][wcboo].